datafund/datafund.github.io/index.md

 1. TOC
 {:toc}

+# Table of Contents
+{: .no_toc}

 # About Consent Receipt Suite

-# How to integrate consent receipt libraries into your solutions
-{: .no_toc}

 ## About Consent Receipts